List of Last of the Summer Wine characters: Eli Duckett

 (Danny O'Dea; 1987–2002) An extremely long-sighted bumbler, Eli maintained a highly cheerful, friendly attitude despite not having a clue what was going on around him.
 He generally made only brief cameo appearances, walking into a scene and commenting on his long-sighted misinterpretation of the action, and then walking off again.
 He was occasionally seen on a bicycle.

 On occasion, his long-sightedness caused him to walk into slapstick (and carefully choreographed) mishaps such as walking into the back of a lorry and over the tops of cars, or falling into a skip.
 For much of his time in the series, Eli also had a Jack Russell dog (which once disappeared, leading Eli to mistake a sheep for the dog).
 Despite his long-sightedness, Eli is eternally cheerful and optimistic, and glad to see anyone who stops to talk to him.
 In one episode, a passing comment by Compo seemed to suggest that Eli was a sniper during the Second World War.

 In the 1995 New Year Special episode featuring Sir Norman Wisdom, "The Man Who Nearly Knew Pavarotti", Eli is the conductor of the Holme Silver Band.
 Originally brought in as a friend of Wally Batty, the character was so popular that Eli remained on the show after the death of actor Joe Gladwin.
 Eli and Wally appeared together in the series 9 episode, "Jaws", in 1987.

 Eli never appeared again following the departure from production of the series, and eventual death of O'Dea, though the character was not explicitly killed off.
 He was replaced in one episode by two drunks (who were also in earlier episodes of the series, sometimes credited as Villagers), but appeared in only a few episodes.
 When Eli left the policeman’s role was extended and they served as a replacement to the Eli gags.

-In the 1988 episode "The Pig Man Cometh" of All Creatures Great and Small O'Dea played the character Rupe who, like Eli, had defective vision, clearly alluding to his role in Last of the Summer Wine.
-In the 1992 Noel’s House Party short "Japanese Hand Grenade" is character is alluded to by Clegg, Compo and Edmonds himself.